 The general law of the Turkish clothing style is maximum simplicity.
 Don’t wear too revealing clothes which show too much body.
 Although Turkish women may wear tight or fairly open outfits, women in short skirts and a low neckline may face condemnation and censure.
 You don’t need others to talk behind your back and point at you.

-If you are a woman, choose to pack elegant dresses, modest and neat outfits that cover the hips, shoulders and upper arms.
-On colder weather in Istanbul, you can wear a sweater with a long sleeve, a skirt or a dress to the knees.
-If planning to visit mosques and don’t want to wear scarfs given at the entrance, choose a hoody.
+If you are a woman, choose to pack elegant dresses, modest and neat outfits that cover the hips, shoulders, and upper arms.
+In colder weather in Istanbul, you can wear a sweater with long sleeves, a skirt, or a dress to the knees.
+If planning to visit mosques and don’t want to wear scarves given at the entrance, choose a hoody.
 A hood can cover your head instead of a scarf.

 If you see a guy in Istanbul wearing bright colors, most likely that’s a tourist.
 Local men prefer the restrained colors of shirts and trousers – from white and black to several shades of cream and blue.
 Women, on the contrary, love to combine lots of bright colors.

 What to Know About Turkish Culture & Etiquette